Delft3D Flexible Mesh – Environmental Modelling (DSD-INT 2020)

 50% discount for lecturers at centers of education.

-This course will be part of the Delft Software Days – Edition 2018 (DSD-INT).
-You can pre-register for the course by completing and submitting the form below.
+This course is part of the Delft Software Days – Edition 2020 (DSD-INT).